gameflorist/dunedynasty/README.txt

 Configuration
 -------------

+The configuration file will be read from one of two places:

+ 1. In the same directory as the dunedynasty executable.

+ 2. In a personal data directory.
     On Unix the configuration file is located at:

         ~/.config/dunedynasty/dunedynasty.cfg

     On Windows the configuration file will be located somewhere like:

         C:\users\nobody\Application Data\Dune Dynasty\dunedynasty.cfg

 See the sample file `dunedynasty.cfg-sample` for a list of configuration options.
 You can modify the existing `dunedynasty.cfg` file or